Crystalline Silica Testing Lab Houston, TX

 The Mine Safety and Health Administration enforces silica exposure limits in mining.
 MSHA uses NIOSH 7500 (XRD) for compliance monitoring.
 AGT Labs' ISO/IEC 17025 accredited XRD results are accepted for MSHA compliance.

-Our laboratory accreditation under ISO/IEC 17025:2017 through AIHA LAP LLC certifies that every silica analysis — sample preparation, XRD diffraction, quantification, and reporting — is performed under validated, traceable procedures.
+Our AIHA IHLAP accreditation (ID: LAP-101470) under the Industrial Hygiene Laboratory Accreditation Program certifies that every silica analysis — sample preparation, XRD diffraction, quantification, and reporting — is performed under validated, ISO/IEC 17025:2017 traceable procedures.
+Note: FTIR (NIOSH 7602) is performed in-house but is not within the AIHA IHLAP-accredited scope.

 Medical Surveillance Trigger